dini-ag-kim/avram/specification.md

 Subfield values and flat field values can be specified **positions**, being a JSON object that maps **character positions** to data **element definitions**.
-A character position is a range not consisting of zeroes only.
+A character position is a range.
 It is RECOMMENDED to use sequences of two digits.

 A **data element definition** is a JSON object that SHOULD contain key:

 * `label` with the name of the data element
+* `start` with the start number of the character position
+* `end` with the end number of the character position or the start number if there is no end number

 The data element definition MAY further contain keys: